 Having tested many backflow preventers in subterranean vaults, I can say that they have pretty much all flooded at some point.
 This may not be the case in different climates, but this has been my experience in central Virginia.
 Except for brand new installations, 100% of vaults I've worked on have flooded at least once.
 In a lot of cases they need to be pumped out before I can get in them.
 Sometimes the backflows are covered in scum and mud.
 This means that the backflow device and usually the test cocks have been submerged.
 I'm comfortable with standing in a vault with water up to my knees as long as I have rubber boots on, but a submerged backflow preventer means trouble.
 In fact, sometimes the device is completely buried in mud.
 I know as a tester that when the test cocks are submerged, even if they are in the closed position, that a cross connection can occur.
 I am not alone in this position, as the USC Foundation for Cross Connection Control and Hydraulic Research has written about this problem twice.
 You can read the first article published in Spring of 2005, and the second article published in Spring of 2014.
 Submerged test cocks are a violation of EPA regulations, which states that water purveyors shall not have cross connections.
 For more proof of how common vaults flood, watch the video below of footage from fellow testers.

 The simplest answer to that question, at least in Virginia, is for freeze protection.
 Even though an ASSE 1060 Class 1 aboveground enclosure provides adequate freeze protection for the backflow device, they are not yet popular in the region and require a heater, so most devices are installed inside or below ground.
+The material used in these underground enclosures, such as concrete, is chosen for its strength, durability, and resistance to corrosion, which contributes significantly to freeze protection.
 Architects and design engineers would prefer to keep backflows out of the building.
 This is partly because indoor backflow preventers can take up so much space.
 Most of the vaults in the area house double check backflow preventers for fire lines.
 These are large devices that need to function year round.
-Even when it's 2 degrees outside, like it has been in the mornings recently, it's warm enough in a subterranean utility vault to keep the backflow device from freezing.
+Even when it’s 2 degrees outside, like it has been in the mornings recently, it’s warm enough in a subterranean utility vault to keep the backflow device from freezing.
+Additionally, these utility vaults play a crucial role in providing safe, cost-effective access to underground services, including electric, ensuring maintenance and repair work can be conducted on electric and data cables when needed.

 Changing Standards